 We offer specialised electric mobility solutions to contribute to the decarbonisation of the economy.

-From the business branch of Conacon Sando specialising in energy, we offer electric mobility solutions that integrate the installation, operation and maintenance of recharging points for plug-in electric vehicles, adapting to the specific needs of each public authority or organisation.
+Through Sando Conservación y Energía’s business division specializing in energy, we offer electric mobility solutions that include the installation, operation, and maintenance of charging stations for plug-in electric vehicles, tailoring our services to the specific needs of each government agency or organization.